 In March 2012, pursuant to international and multilateral action to intensify financial sanctions against Iran, SWIFT was exceptionally prohibited under EU Regulation 267/2012 from providing financial messaging services to EU-sanctioned Iranian banks.
 SWIFT is incorporated under Belgian law and had to comply with this regulation as confirmed by its home country government.
 SWIFT implemented the regulatory obligation by disconnecting the related EU-sanctioned Iranian banks.
 In January 2016 many of the affected banks were de-listed by the EU, and were subsequently reconnected to SWIFT.

-The responsibility of SWIFT with regard to international financial sanctions has always been to help our Users in meeting their responsibilities to comply with national and international legislation.
+The responsibility of SWIFT with regard to international financial sanctions has always been to help our Users in meeting their responsibilities to comply with national and international legislation, while supporting the resilience and integrity of the global financial system as a global and neutral service provider.

 Has SWIFT ever disconnected banks for sanctions purposes?